Hanging: Hanging by the ribs

 In 1713, Juraj Jánošík, a semi-legendary Slovak outlaw and folk hero, was sentenced to be hanged from his left rib.
 He was left to slowly die.

-The German physician Gottlob Schober (1670–1739), who worked in Russia from 1712, notes that a person could hang from the ribs for about three days prior to expiring, his primary pain being that of extreme thirst.
+The German physician Gottlob Schober (1670–1739), who worked in Russia from 1712, noted that a person could hang from the ribs for about three days prior to dying, with his primary pain being that of extreme thirst.
 He thought this degree of insensitivity was something peculiar to the Russian mentality.

 The Dutch in Suriname were also in the habit of hanging a slave from the ribs, a custom amongst the African tribes from whom they were originally purchased.
 John Gabriel Stedman stayed in South America from 1772 to 1777 and described the method as told by a witness:

 William Blake was specially commissioned to make illustrations to Stedman's narrative.

 Grammar

-The standard past tense and past participle form of the verb "hang", in this sense, is "hanged", although some dictionaries give "hung" as an alternative.
+The standard past tense and past participle form of the verb "hang", in the sense of this article, is "hanged", although some dictionaries give "hung" as an alternative.